sushanbaniya/Report-Card-Creator-App/README.md

-Based on user entered details this application creates a report card.
+Based on the user entered details this application creates a report card.